 Australia, Canada, New Zealand and Europe already include sesame disclosures on food labels.
 So is the U.S. behind?
 The FDA may think so.

-If a type of food has caused even one allergy-related death, should it be included on the required disclosure list from the FDA?
-Because sesame can be more of a hidden ingredient than some, the Wall Street Journal says, it's starting to be considered more and more dangerous.
+If a type of food has cause even one allergy-related death.
+Should it be include on the required disclosure list from the FDA?
+Because sesame can be more of a hidden ingredient than some.
+The Wall Street Journal says, it’s starting to be consider more and more dangerous.